Oskar Uhlig

 Oskar Uhlig was a German figure skater.
 He won the first European Figure Skating Championships to be contested.

 He represented Berliner Eislaufverein von 1886.
-On 12 October 1893 he was elected as the Chairman of the club Berliner Eislaufverein von 1886.
-From 1900 on he was Vice-chairman of the club.
+On 12 October 1893 he was elected as the chairman of the club Berliner Eislaufverein von 1886.
+From 1900 on, he was vice-chairman of the club.

-In 1894 Uhlig was also referee of speed skating events.
+In 1894, Uhlig was also a referee of speed skating events.